CGM Deep Dive

 But insulin dosing is not a neutral application.
 Too little insulin, for too long, can lead to DKA.
 Too much insulin, too quickly, can cause severe hypoglycaemia.

-The risk is asymmetric: there are many days of small benefit if everything works, and a very small number of days where, if it does not, the consequences can be catastrophic.
+The risk is asymmetric: many days of modest benefit when everything works, and a very small number of days where, if it does not, the consequences can be catastrophic.

-“As CGM and AID for insulin dosing become standard of care, do we have enough transparency of data and safety inbuilt – or are we quietly sweeping the tail risk under the carpet?”
+“As CGM and AID for insulin dosing become standard of care, do we have enough transparency of data and safety built in — or are we quietly sweeping the tail risk under the carpet?”

 The seduction of simplicity

-The most accurate CGMs are accurate 99% of the time, but we must remember that the 1% can carry severe consequences.
+The most accurate CGMs are accurate 99% of the time.
+But the 1% is not neutral — in an insulin dosing context, it can carry severe consequences.

 Non-adjunctive labelling and the missing data problem

-A key paper, CGM accuracy: Contrasting CE marking with the governmental controls of the USA (FDA) and Australia (TGA), highlights how CGM systems can obtain CE marking and be used widely in Europe, the UK and internationally with far less publicly visible clinical evidence than is typically available for US FDA-regulated devices – particularly regarding detailed accuracy and study design, audit, and post-market surveillance.
+A key paper — CGM accuracy: Contrasting CE marking with the governmental controls of the USA (FDA) and Australia (TGA) — highlights how CGM systems can obtain CE marking and be used widely in Europe, the UK and internationally with far less publicly visible clinical evidence than is typically available for US FDA-regulated devices.
+This applies particularly to detailed accuracy, study design, audit, and post-market surveillance.

 The concern is not that systems with less publicly accessible data are inherently unsafe.
-The concern is that the risk cannot be fully understood, because external clinicians, researchers, and users lack access to the evidence base required for independent appraisal – even when they explicitly ask for it.
+The concern is that the risk cannot be fully understood — because clinicians, researchers, and users lack access to the evidence base required for independent appraisal, even when they explicitly ask for it.

 That lack of transparency is itself a potential Black Swan amplifier.
 It does not mean disaster is inevitable.
 It means that uncertainty cannot be interrogated in the way a high-stakes, insulin-dosing system arguably deserves.